 Welcome to yoga, the ancient Indian practice that has made its way around the world by teaching connection between body and mind.
 And if you need another reason to put it on your to-try list, research from the University of South Australia has recently found that movement-based yoga can significantly improve mental health.

 “Our research shows that movement-based yoga improved symptoms of depression (or improved mental health) for people living with a range of mental health conditions including anxiety, post-traumatic stress, and major depression,” says lead researcher Jacinta Brinsley.
 “So, it’s very good news for people struggling in times of uncertainty.”

-As we settle into a slower pace of life and adjust to home workouts, many yoga studios have opened up their doors (virtually), giving an opportunity to explore whether this practice is for you.
+As many of us settle again into a slower pace of life and readjust to home workouts, many yoga studios have opened their doors (virtually), giving a chance to explore whether this practice is for you.

-With so many styles of yoga to choose from, it can be hard to know where to start, so with the help of Lisa Allwell, co-founder of Seed Yoga + Wellness in Melbourne’s south-east, we’ve broken down the most common forms of yoga to get you downward-dogging in no time.
+But with so many styles to choose from, it can be hard to know where to start, so we’ve broken down the most common forms of yoga to get you downward-dogging in no time.

 Difficulty level: Beginner, with scope to choose more challenging poses.

 Best for: Those seeking a very mindful practice, with its slow, meditative movements of all parts of the body.